rya-sge/access-denied/_posts/2024-12-16-10-Key-Differences-Between-MakerDAO-and-Liquity.md

 MakerDAO’s minimum collateralization ratio for Ether is either 130% or 150%, depending on the specific parameters.
 Higher ratios provide a buffer but limit capital efficiency.

-Liquity’s system requires only a 110% minimum collateralization ratio, enabled by its innovative liquidation mechanism.
+Liquity’s system (V1) requires only a 110% minimum collateralization ratio, enabled by its innovative liquidation mechanism.
 This lower requirement increases capital efficiency while maintaining system stability.
+See [Liquity CR](https://www.liquity.org/features/collaterization-ratio)

 ------